Dennis Zine: Civic engagement

-Councilman Zine is a member of the Guardians and has served on the Executive Committee at the Jewish Home for the Aging.
+Councilman Zine is a past president and active member of The Executives, a support group of Los Angeles Jewish Health (formerly Los Angeles Jewish Home).
 For over 10 years he has been an active member of Mothers Against Drunk Driving and has served on the Board of Directors of Haven Hills Battered Women's Shelter.

 Zine was first elected to public office in 1997 to represent San Fernando Valley interests on the Charter Reform Commission.
 In this capacity, he served as Vice Chairman.

 Zine expanded his government service role as the President of the Independent Cities Association (ICA); as the City's representative with the National League of Cities, serving as a member of the Board of Directors and the Chair of the National Immigration Task Force; and as a member of the League of California Cities Board of Directors.
 He was also a member of the Los Angeles County Judicial Procedures Commission.